header image

 The fortunes of Islamic terror groups, as well as the successes of those combating them, vary widely from region to region.
 While there has been a general downward trend in the death toll from Islamic terror attacks since 2014, in some parts of the world Islamic State and other groups have retained a notable presence, and have even managed to expand their areas of operation and influence.

-The State of civil unrest: These issues will drive protests in 2022
+State of unrest: These issues will drive protests in 2022

 A range of issues has continued to prompt protests in 2021, despite (or in some cases because of) the ongoing Covid-19 pandemic and related restrictions.
 Issues surrounding the pandemic, as well as environmental concerns and socio-economic discontent are likely to be the major drivers of unrest in the coming year.